Thanks to the following individuals for helping to make this project possible.

 Jim spent 28 years working in the telecommunications industry, primarily as a member of technical staff at AT&T Bell Labs.
 He designed and developed software in the areas of real-time file systems and database systems, computer networking, and user interfaces.
 He has experience in programming languages, computer networking, web design, and the Unix operating system.
 He also spent five years as a technical recruiter for telecom companies.
 He has been active in volunteer work for the Pickerington Locals Schools music programs and his church.
 He received an MS and PhD in computer science from the University of Maryland.

-Sanford Meisel, marketing and design
+Sanford Meisel, marketing

 Sandy has worked and consulted in marketing, branding, publishing, communication and design in the roles of marketing director, creative director, design director, publisher and educator.
 He has created award-winning solutions for a broad range of clients in the financial, publishing, educational, health care, governmental and manufacturing sectors, as well as leading his own marketing communications company.
 Sandy has held leadership and board positions in several professional and community organizations and has taught and lectured at The Ohio State University and the Columbus College of Art and Design.
 He is a graduate of Ohio State.
 Sandy was proud to see his son march in the 2010 Rose Parade with The Ohio State University Marching Band.